 This course provides skills development in installing, configuring, managing, and supporting a network infrastructure.
 This is one of three courses required to achieve the Microsoft MCSA certification.
-Offered spring only.

 ITNW 1354.
 IMPLEMENTING AND SUPPORTING SERVERS (LECTURE 2, LAB 4).
 CREDIT 3.
 WECM.